tanainc/tana-import-tools/README.md

 #### Installing
 1. Install Node.js 22.x https://nodejs.org/en/download/
-2. Install Yarn and follow all instructions here https://yarnpkg.com/getting-started/install
+2. Use npm (comes with Node 22).
+No Yarn required.
 3. Download or git clone this tana-import-tools (or as-of-yet-unmerged branch you want to test, such as logseq)
-4. In that folder, in terminal, type `yarn install`
+4. In that folder, in terminal, type `npm install`
 5. Export your existing PKM data (roam, logseq) to that folder and name it appropriately, e.g., `logseq.json`
-6. Type the appropriate command for your conversion, e.g., `yarn convert:logseq logseq.json` where convert: can have roam, notion, logseq, or other formats
+6. Type the appropriate command for your conversion, e.g., `npm run convert:logseq logseq.json` where convert: can have roam, notion, logseq, or other formats
 7. In Tana, go to the top right menu and `import`
 8. Hopefully everything worked!
 If not, report back to [#tana-import-tools](https://tanacommunity.slack.com/archives/C044X2ZC335)